microsoft/vscode-wiki/How-to-Contribute.md

 - C/C++ compiler tool chain
   - **Windows**
     - Set a `PYTHON` environment variable pointing to your `python.exe`.
 Eg: `C:\Python27\python.exe`
-    - [Visual Studio 2013 for Windows Desktop](https://www.visualstudio.com/en-us/news/vs2013-community-vs.aspx?wt.mc_id=github_microsoft_vscode) or [Visual Studio 2015](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx?wt.mc_id=github_microsoft_vscode), make sure to select the option to install all C++ tools and the Windows SDK.
-    - You can also use Felix Rieseberg's [Windows Build Tools npm module](https://github.com/felixrieseberg/windows-build-tools) instead of Visual Studio.
-The `--debug` flag is helpful if you encounter any problems during installation
+    - [Visual Studio Community 2017](https://www.visualstudio.com/downloads/), make sure to select the option to install all C++ tools and the Windows SDK.
+Alternatively, you can also use Felix Rieseberg's [Windows Build Tools npm module](https://github.com/felixrieseberg/windows-build-tools) instead of Visual Studio 2017.
+The `--debug` flag is helpful if you encounter any problems during installation.
     - Please note that building and debugging via the Windows subsystem for Linux (WSL) is currently not supported.
   - **OS X**
     - [Xcode](https://developer.apple.com/xcode/downloads/) and the Command Line Tools (Xcode -> Preferences -> Downloads), which will install `gcc` and the related toolchain containing `make`